South Africa's genocide case against Israel: Israel report to the court

 As ordered by the court, Israel on 26 February 2024, filed a report about measures taken to comply with the interim ruling, which was not released to the press or the public.

 Human Rights Watch said that Israel had not complied with at least one provisional measure, stating fewer humanitarian aid trucks entered Gaza after the ruling than in the weeks preceding it.
 Amnesty International similarly said Israel had not complied with the ICJ ruling to ensure sufficient aid to Palestinians in Gaza.
 The United Nations Special Rapporteur on the Right to Food, Michael Fakhri, described what was occurring in Gaza as "a situation of genocide".
 Oxfam stated, "The risk of genocide is increasing in northern Gaza because the Government of Israel is ignoring one of the key provisions of the International Court of Justice, to provide urgently needed basic services and humanitarian assistance".
 Doctors Without Borders stated, "There are no signs of Israeli forces attempting to limit the loss of civilian life or alleviate the suffering of people."

 Further submissions by South Africa and Israel

 On 5 April 2024, the court set the schedule for comprehensive submissions of legal opinions by South Africa and Israel.
 The time limit for the South African memorial was set to be 28 October 2024, and for the Israeli response 28 July 2025.
 South Africa filed its memorial on 28 October 2024.
 In accordance with the ICJ's rules, the memorial is not public.
 It contains over 750 pages of text and over 4,000 pages of exhibits and annexes.
 On 14 April 2025, the ICJ extended the deadline for Israel's response to 12 January 2026.
-On 20 October 2025, the ICJ granted another extention to Israel and changed the deadline for Israel's response to 12 March 2026.
+On 20 October 2025, the ICJ granted another extension to Israel and changed the deadline for Israel's response to 12 March 2026.
+Israel was expected to submit its counter-memorial on 13 March 2026.
+On 14 March 2026, the Israeli foreign ministry announced on X that it had submitted its counter-memorial to the ICJ.
+On 15 March 2026, the presidency of South Africa stated that Israel had filed its counter-memorial on 12 March 2026.
+South Africa then requested more time to respond to Israel, and in an order dated 21 May 2026, the court granted them an extension until 22 November 2027, simultaneously setting a deadline 22 May 2029 for Israel's rejoinder.